 Aquarist Intern, Quincy Animal Care Center

-- Daily care, maintenance, and appearance of the facility, plus a significant amount of cleaning to maintain the quarantine environment
+- Facility maintenance and cleaning to maintain the quarantine environment

-- Assisting with the transport of animals, and providing support to divers
+- Additional responsibilities may include transport of animals, organizing dry storage, and providing support to divers

 - Strong interest in biology and marine science, previous experience with animals preferred